Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci

 The map $\pi_{\cF}$ is injective if and only if $\cF$ is a non-singular point of a component of $W^{s}_{r,d}$ of dimension $\rho(r,d,s)$.
-We will use more frequently in the sequel the transpose of the Petri map which we write in the form:
+We will use more frequently in the sequel the transpose of the Petri map, that reads:

 In fact the tangent space to $W^{s}_{r,d}$ at the point $\cF$ can be interpreted as the kernel of $\pi^{\top}_\cF$, while the space of obstructions at $\cF$ is identified with the cokernel of $\pi^{\top}_\cF$.